rodpayne/home-assistant_person_location/README.md

 ```

 #### **A note about iCloud3**
-If you use the iCloud3 integration, the following setting helps with showing the zone and icon when you have an apostrophe in the friendly name.
+If you use the iCloud3 integration, the following setting helps with showing the zone and icon when you have an apostrophe in the zone's friendly name.
 ```yaml
 # config_ic3.yaml
 display_zone_format: fname
 ```
 </details>

-### **Configure Switch to control Person Location API calls (optional)**
+### **Configure a Switch to control Person Location API calls (optional)**

 ```yaml
 # Example configuration.yaml entry